 Log in to your server via SSH.

-Create a bin directory in your home directory if you don’t have one already:
+Create a bin directory in your user's home directory if you don’t have one already:

 [server]$ mkdir ~/bin